 This is just an example of a quick look at fractional investing.
 This works with almost any stocks you can think of out there on the market.
 So you invest based on a dollar amount vs the price of a whole share.

 So you invest based on a dollar amount vs the price of a whole share.

 All this information is for educational purposes only.
 I am not advising what you invest in.
 So take that for what it is.
 This is simply what I do and my opinion.

 There is honestly a plethora of reasons to invest in fractional shares.
 There is no way I could cover every single one in this post.
 So I am going to cover a few that stick out to me from my experiences teaching others over the years.

 - You don’t have a lot of money to start

 There are many brokerage platforms that you can use for fractional investing.
 My favorite is M1 Finance!
 They make investing in fractional shares easy.
 My motto with investing is “Keep it Simple, Fun, and Profitable”.
 With a few short clicks, you can build your pie so to speak.

 “Keep it Simple, Fun, and Profitable.”

-Basically, every platform for fractional investing offers almost any fund you could possibly want.
+Every platform for fractional investing offers almost any fund you could want.
 Anything from great single companies, Index funds, ETF’s and bonds as well.
-I was very surprised at the range and variations of funds offered to buy in fractional shares.
+I was very surprised at the range and variations of funds offered to buy fractional shares.
 Now I try to get as many visuals as I can into my posts on topics like this.
-It helps those who learn visually and it really just helps everyone to put an image in reference to the discussion.
+It helps those who learn visually and it just helps everyone to put an image about the discussion.